Lint (software)

-Lint is the computer science term for a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
-The term originates from a Unix utility that examined C language source code.
-A program which performs this function is also known as a "linter" or "linting tool".
+Lint is a Unix utility that performs static program analysis on C language source code.
+The software gives its name to modern computing tools responsible for checking for coding style or formatting errors, known as "linters" or "linting tools", even though the original Lint program performed static program analysis.

 History

 Stephen C. Johnson, a computer scientist at Bell Labs, came up with the term "lint" in 1978 while debugging the yacc grammar he was writing for C and dealing with portability issues stemming from porting Unix to a 32-bit machine.
-The term was borrowed from the word lint, the tiny bits of fiber and fluff shed by clothing, as the command he wrote would act like a lint trap in a clothes dryer, capturing waste fibers while leaving whole fabrics intact.
-In 1979, lint programming was used outside of Bell Labs for the first time, in the seventh version (V7) of Unix.
+The term was borrowed from lint, the tiny bits of fiber and fluff shed by clothing, as the command he wrote would act like a lint trap in a clothes dryer, capturing waste fibers while leaving whole fabrics intact.
+The lint program was released outside of Bell Labs in Unix V7, in 1979.

-Over the years, different versions of lint have been developed for many C and C++ compilers, and while modern-day compilers have lint-like functions, lint-like tools have also advanced their capabilities.
-For example, Gimpel's PC-Lint, introduced in 1985 and used to analyze C++ source code, is still for sale.

-Overview

-In his original 1978 paper Johnson stated his reasoning in creating a separate program to detect errors, distinct from that which it analyzed: "...the general notion of having two programs is a good one" [because they concentrate on different things, thereby allowing the programmer to] "concentrate at one stage of the programming process solely on the algorithms, data structures, and correctness of the program, and then later retrofit, with the aid of lint, the desirable properties of universality and portability".
+In his 1978 paper, Johnson explained his reasons for creating a new program to detect errors: "...the general notion of having two programs is a good one" because they concentrate on different things, thereby allowing the programmer to "concentrate at one stage of the programming process solely on the algorithms, data structures, and correctness of the program, and then later retrofit, with the aid of lint, the desirable properties of universality and portability".

+The paper lists lint's additional checks as: